isaacnmm/pestpolicy-hugo2XX/content/posts/springfree-trampoline-vs-regular/index.md

 ###  Frame

 The frame of the springfree trampoline is located underneath the jumping surface, thus, its invisible.
-The springfree has been re
-- engineered to eliminate impact areas that cause common trampoline injuries.
+The springfree has been re-engineered to eliminate impact areas that cause common trampoline injuries.

 This patented design of the springfree ensures the users safety while jumping.